 Burned National Museum in Rio had relics from around world

 RIO DE JANEIRO (AP) — Brazil’s National Museum in Rio de Janeiro, which suffered a massive fire late Sunday, boasted the largest archive of historical artifacts and documents in Latin America, some 20 million pieces from around the globe.
-Museum officials say it’s too soon to say what has been lost or spared, as firefighters were still putting out ambers and assessing whether it was safe to enter.
+Museum officials say it’s too soon to say what had been lost or spared, as firefighters were still putting out ambers and assessing whether it was safe to enter.

 Here is a look at some of the museum’s most notable pieces, according to its website:

 Discovered during an excavation in 1975 outside of the Brazilian city of Belo Horizonte, the fossilized remains sat in storage for two decades.
 In the mid-1990s, tests by scientists determined it was the oldest fossil in the Americas.
 It was given the name “Luzia,” homage to “Lucy,” the famous 3.2-million-year-old remains found in Africa.

 Among the Egyptian relics is the mummy of Sha-Amun-In-Su, dating back to 750 B.C.
 The mummy was in its original coffin, which was closed.
 It was given to Dom Pedro II by Egyptian Viceroy Ismail Pasha during a visit to the Middle East.

 One of the museum’s most important expositions of indigenous peoples were three bodies mummified together, an adult and two children.
 It was originally found in the state of Minas Gerais.
 The collection also includes bows and arrows from different indigenous groups and explanations about studies conducted by the royal family on the Tupi and Guarani languages.

 Called Bendego and weighing more than five tons, the meteorite is the largest ever found in Brazil.
 It was found in the state of Bahia in the 18th century.
 The meteorite, which sits in a main entrance, could be seen in the burned-out building.